relwiwa/basic-react-workshop/tutorial-step2.md

 ```
 import marked from 'marked';
 ```
-When importing NPM packages, we don't have to specify a path.
+When importing Node packages, we don't have to specify a path.
 It's enough to state the name of the package.

 Now, let's use the package to transform the markdown.
 We change the return statement like this:
 ```